pdavidow/ihw/README.md

 on the auction without having registered and been approved by the seller.
 Your submission should run in the Plutus playground.

 ## CURRENT ASSIGNMENT
-Create repo with similar functionality.
+Branch off `week01-anchorPlusToken` to implement similar functionality.
 Use unit tests, not playground.

 ## NOTES
-0) Using plutus-apps tag `plutus-starter-devcontainer/v1.0.14`
+1) Using plutus-apps tag `plutus-starter-devcontainer/v1.0.14`
-1) See branch `week01-anchorPlusToken` for starting point.
 2) Introduced `Anchor` such that auctioned NFT only serves one purpose.

 ## USAGE
 `cabal run spectests`